 "If you let go, something will happen."
 Paul Williams

 During this open deepening workshop series taking as a base the essential body work of Irmgard Bartenieff and having the overhead theme of the shoulders, we will take the time to explore our own body, our movement patterns and the connections and muscle chains within the body and also to change them.

 This intensive body work together with the Effort and Space Harmony knowledge of Rudolf Laban will allow us then to discover newly our own movement and dance expression and enjoy them in a playful way.
 It will also allow us to develop our creativity and to experience it together with a partner and with the whole group.

 Anyone with specific movement experience practice is welcome - the workshops are even for movement experts extremely enriching!
-Each workshop forms a self-contained unit with varying thematic focuses.
+Each workshop forms a self-contained unit with different thematic focuses each time.